bio

 In 2023, Hamish was selected as an Emerging Artist with the Australian Chamber Orchestra, touring nationally and receiving mentorship from principal players.
 Following the completion of the program, he was invited to continue performing with the ACO Collective and ACO itself.
 Recent highlights include the 2025 ACO Brahms and Beethoven tour, and chamber performances at the Orange Chamber Music Festival as part of the ACO Collective Quartet.
 He has also appeared as guest cellist with the Sydney-based Chroma Quartet, and maintains an active chamber music profile across the country.

 Equally at home in modern and historical performance practice, Hamish brings a thoughtful, collaborative approach to all his music-making.
-He will begin a Master of Arts at the Royal Academy of Music in London in September 2025 under Professor Josephine Knight, where he looks forward to deepening his engagement with chamber music and period performance.
+Hamish is currently studying a Master of Arts under Professor Josephine Knight at the Royal Academy of Music, London, where he is being supported by scholarships from the Leverhulme Trust and the Ian Potter Cultural Trust.